Star stories, part 10 : The Moose on Earth and in the Sky

 ~~ THE MOOZ CLANS ON EARTH ~~

 MOOZ is the name our ancestors used for the Moose constellation in the night sky.
-This visually and spiritually important autumn constellation is a reflection of the mooz/moose that lives in the below-world, in the northwoods of Anishinaabe Aki, the land of the Anishinaabeg Peoples.
-Historically, te Ojibwe Anishinaabeg have two clans, named Moozens or Moozoons or Moozonii (Little Moose) and Moozwaanowe ("Little" Moose-tail).
+This visually and spiritually important autumn constellation is a reflection of the mooz/moose that lives in what is called ogidakamig: the below-world, in the northwoods of Anishinaabe Aki, the land of the Anishinaabeg Peoples.
+Historically, the Ojibwe Anishinaabeg have two clans, named Moozens or Moozoons or Moozonii (Little Moose) and Moozwaanowe ("Little" Moose-tail).
 Then there is the Moose clan proper, called Mooz, which the Ojibweg share with their anishinaabe neighbours, the Odaawaag.

 The people of the three Moose clans, like those who belong to the Waawaashkeshi (Deer) and Adik (Caribou) clans, traditionally display a gentle nature.
 They are commonly categorized with the gaayosedjig: the Providers whose tasks among their communities are to scout, hunt, and gather.
 It is common knowledge among the Anishinaabeg that Hoof Clan People are the peaceful, soft-spoken caretakers and poets of their People.